 The System has a defined contribution 401(k) plan (which qualifies as a tax-exempt employee benefit plan under Section 401(a) of the Internal Revenue Code) (401(k) Plan) open to all full-time and part-time employees of the System who meet the plan's requirements.
-It is a single-employer, self-administered, trusteed plan to which contributions are made by participants on a bi-weekly basis not to exceed the statutory maximum of \$21 thousand during the calendar year 2022 for all participants.
-Contributions to the plan cannot exceed the statutory maximum of \$27 thousand during the calendar year 2022 for participants age 50 and older.
-Effective July 2007, the System enhanced the 401(k) Plan with an employer match up to 5.0 percent of the participant's compensation for eligible employees, which is 100.0 percent vested with three or more years of service.
+It is a single-employer, self-administered, trusteed plan to which contributions are made by participants on a bi-weekly basis not to exceed the statutory maximum of \$22.5 thousand during the calendar year 2023 for all participants.
+Contributions to the plan cannot exceed the statutory maximum of \$30 thousand during the calendar year 2023 for participants age 50 and older.
+Effective July 2007, the System enhanced the 401(k) Plan with an employer match up to 5.0% of the participant's compensation for eligible employees, which is 100.0% vested with three or more years of service.
 The 401(k) Plan is a governmental plan, and as such, is specifically exempt from the reporting and disclosure requirements of Title I of the Employee Retirement Income Security Act of 1974 (ERISA).
-Total participant contributions were \$32 million for the seven-month period ended September 30, 2022.
-Total System contributions were \$15 million for the seven-month period ended September 30, 2022.
+Total participant contributions were \$56 million for the year ended September 30, 2023.
+Total System contributions were \$27 million for the year ended September 30, 2023.

 Forfeitures under the 401(k) Plan for a plan year will be applied to reduce the System's obligation to make future matching contributions or to pay 401(k) Plan administrative expenses for the 401(k) Plan year.
-During the seven-month period ended September 30, 2022, System contributions were reduced by approximately \$1 million from forfeited non-vested accounts.
+During the year ended September 30, 2023, System contributions were reduced by \$2 million from forfeited non-vested accounts.